InkDefense/HadoopSingleNodeQuickInstall/README.md

 # HadoopSingleNodeQuickInstall
 Unix files for installing Hadoop on a Single Node on Ubuntu 18.04 LTS

+!!!
+The free tier eligible micro instance does not have enough memory.
+You must select an instance with at least 2 GB of memory !!!!

 Commands to be run before executing scripts (I'm hoping to convert these and reupload them at some point to save a few steps) sudo apt-get update sudo apt-get install dos2unix